alphagov/re-build-systems-test/README.md

 # Reliability Engineering - Build Systems

-This repository provides the infrastructure code for provisioning a containerised Jenkins instance on either a laptop or AWS.
+This repository provides the infrastructure code for provisioning a containerised Jenkins platform on AWS.

 ## Architectural documentation